JetixWP/really-simple-featured-video/readme.txt

 [rsfv_by_postid] shortcode is for displaying featured video of any post anywhere you want, you just need to pass a vaild post id to it e.g. [rsfv_by_postid post_id="281"]

+You can send a feedback or a feature request at https://lushkant.blog/contact Or create a thread at forums here, in any case I'll make sure to resolve if any issues asap.

 == Changelog ==

 = 1.0.0 - September 13, 2020 =